GuillaumeBld/WTI_Agent_Trading_Bot/README.md

 This project is a Python-based trading bot designed to trade Bitcoin (BTC) by analyzing the volatility smirk in the BTC options market.
 The volatility smirk—a pattern where implied volatility (IV) differs across strike prices for the same expiry—can provide insights into market sentiment and potential future price movements.

 The bot aims to:
-1. Fetch BTC options market data (chain data including strike prices, IVs, volume, open interest, and greeks) and the current BTC spot price, intended for use with data providers like Refinitiv API.
+1. Fetch BTC options market data (chain data including strike prices, IVs, volume, open interest, and greeks) and the current BTC spot price directly from the Refinitiv API.
 2. Analyze the fetched options data to identify and quantify the volatility smirk.
 3. Generate trading signals (BUY/SELL/HOLD BTC) based on the interpretation of the smirk.
 4. Execute trades through an exchange API (integration for execution is currently basic and records trades locally).